 Imposter syndrome is very common: 9-82% in prevalence.
 It’s a condition that describes high achievers who - despite their successes - have persistent self-doubt and fear of being exposed as an imposter.

 If you’re struggling with imposter syndrome, you may attribute your success to sheer luck or help from others but think of your setbacks as proof of being incapable.
 You may work yourself to the bone to pursue endless achievements but are unable to accept recognition when success is achieved.
 This can easily lead to poor job performance and satisfaction, low self-esteem, burnout, depression, and anxiety.

 How to Deal with Imposter Syndrome

 With milder symptoms, you may consider a specific type of therapy called Cognitive Behavioral Therapy (CBT).
-CBT aims to identify and address our distorted thinking patterns, which will in turn affects our feelings, behaviors and outcomes.
+CBT aims to identify and address our distorted thinking patterns, which will in turn affect our feelings, behaviors, and outcomes.

 Some CBT techniques with examples (but by no means are substitutes for treatment):

 Record the situation (what happened, where, and who was involved); your emotions (rate the intensity from 0-100%); and the automatic thoughts that preceded those emotions (rate your confidence from 0-100% on each automatic thought's accuracy).

 Your supervisor mentioned that coworker X from another division just got promoted

 I’ll never get promoted because I’m not good enough (80%)

 They’re going to find out that I’m not the real deal (70%)